Kuressaare linnastaadion

 Kuressaare linnastaadion is a multi-purpose stadium in Kuressaare, Estonia.
 It is currently used mostly for football matches and hosts the matches of FC Kuressaare.
 The stadiums seated capacity is 2,000.

-The stadium was renovated in 2014 and a new grandstand is planned to be constructed by 2026.
+The stadium was renovated in 2014 and a new grandstand is planned to be constructed in 2026.

 Kuressaare linnastaadion has also hosted six official Estonian national football team matches, with the last one taking place in 2008.